Star Citizen is mainly a space sim - but from an ego perspective. This means that you're not the ship or the vehicle you're in. You are you!

 Maybe you're asking yourself now: Should I really buy this game in this early stage?

 I had the same struggle some time ago, but the current status of the game convinced me.
 There are so many playable parts that - in my opinion - it's sure that they will release this game.
 In the alpha 2.0 version you're able to run around in stations, get into ships with other players and do missions together.
-In addition, they showed live demos from planet landings, which will come in the next months.
 So far over 300 developers in 4 studios are working to finish the game.

 The game is 100% crowd funded.
 That means if you're buying the game, you'll support the development directly.
 Another reason to buy in this early.